Team-on/UnityBuildManager/README.md

-# UnityBuildManager
-Utility for running builds sequence &amp; pushing them to itch.io
+# Build & Changelog manager

 ## Description
+Utility for running builds sequence &amp; pushing them to itch.io and github

-'UnityBuildManager' is an asset that can:
+'Build & Changelog manager' is an asset that can:
  * Run multiple builds
  * Archivate build
  * Push build to itch.io